Experience at Work

 In the Community

-Sara is actively involved in the local and national legal communities.
-She currently serves as the President-Elect of the Bar Association of Metropolitan St. Louis, as well as the Co-Chair of its St. Louis Attorneys Against Hunger Committee.
+Sara is actively involved in local and national legal organizations.
+She currently serves as the President-Elect of the Bar Association of Metropolitan St. Louis, as well as the Co-Chair of its Bench and Bar Planning Committee and a Member of its St. Louis Attorneys Against Hunger Committee.
 Sara regularly attends and lectures at meetings of the American Bar Association’s Taxation Section, and currently serves on its Civil and Criminal Tax Penalties Committee as Co-Chair of the Sub-Committee on Important Civil Developments.

-Sara is an adjunct professor of law in Washington University Law School’s Tax LL.M. program where she teaches Tax Fraud Prosecutions.
-She serves on the advisory Board for the University of Missouri—Columbia School of Law’s Tax and Transactional Law Society, and previously taught a course in Federal Tax Procedure for the law school.
+Sara is an adjunct professor of law in Washington University Law School’s Tax LL.M. program where she co-teaches Tax Fraud Prosecutions.
+She serves on the advisory board for the University of Missouri—Columbia School of Law’s Tax and Transactional Law Society, and previously taught a course in Federal Tax Procedure for the law school.

-In 2016, Sara and the other members of her practice group started the Capes Sokol Federal Tax Controversy Symposium.
-This annual event provides free CPE credit to Certified Public Accountants in the St. Louis metropolitan area and covers topics relevant to their practices including ethics in tax representation before the IRS.
+In 2016, Sara and the other members of her practice group started the Capes Sokol Tax Controversy Symposium.
+This annual event provides free CPE credit to Certified Public Accountants in the St. Louis metropolitan area and covers topics relevant to their practices including ethics in tax representation before the IRS, criminal tax, audit defense, etc.